jonathanbell/photogsite/README.md

     rewrite ^/(.*)$ /index.php?section=$1 last;
   }

+  ...

 }
 ```

+### Installing Photogsite to a Non-root Path

+If you would like to install Photogsite to a path other than your root domain (ie. `mysite.com` vs `mysite.com/photogsite`), you'll need to edit your `.htaccess` file (for Apache) or site's configuration file (for Nginx).

+#### Instructions for Apache Web Server

+1. Find the line `RewriteBase /` (around line 130) in the `.htaccess` file.
+1. Comment out (add a "`#`" at the beginning of the line or remove the line) `RewriteBase /`
+1. Comment in (remove the "`#`" at the front of the line) `RewriteBase /photogsite/`
+1. Replace "`photogsite`" with the actual path to your Photogsite installation.
+For example: `RewriteBase /my-photos/`

+You're done.
+Do not edit other values inside the `.htaccess` file.

 ## Browser Support

-Currently working in all modern mobile and desktop browsers and IE11 and greater.
-Default responsive theme allows easy viewing on mobile devices.
+Currently Photogsite works (and displays well) in all modern mobile and desktop browsers including Internet Explorer version 11 and MS Edge.
+The default responsive theme allows easy viewing on mobile devices.

 ## Options